menieraCS/OrderedSeriesWeek5/README.md

  composition, and code reuse.
 The OrderedSeries class creates a template for creating different types of data structures that sort added data.
  The OrderedLL class does so with a LinkedList structure.
 The OrderedStack class does so with a Stack structure.
 The Main class demonstrates how the OrderedStack class can be used.
-Use Oracle guidelines.
+Uses Oracle guidelines.

  ### Software reuse examples:
  1) List interface in OrderedSeries class